faithgarza001/faithgarza001.github.io/README.md

 🔧 Mechatronics: Arduino, Raspberry Pi

 🌟 Fun Facts About Me
+🎮 While most people play games in their spare time, I prefer to build them! 🎮✨ 🔹 Unreal Engine & Blender – Crafting immersive game worlds 🌍 🔹 Arduino + Joystick + Creativity – Because gaming hardware should be just as fun as the game itself! 🎛️

+📚 I’m an autodidact who thrives in the ever-evolving tech space 🚀💡.
+Learning fuels my passion, and I’m always on the lookout for the next challenge to tackle!

-🎮 Gamer by night, coder by day (or sometimes both at the same time) 🎮💻 ☕ Runs on coffee, but matcha is the real secret fuel 🍵 🦄 BetaUnicorn?
-Because I’m always evolving & adding magic to my work! ✨
+🦄 BetaUnicorn?
+Because I’m constantly evolving & adding magic to my work! ✨

 📫 Let's Connect!
 🔗 LinkedIn | 🐦 Twitter | 🎨 ArtStation | 💻 Portfolio